-Sports injury clinic Pain Physicians NY in Brooklyn, NYC is one of the first practices in New York to offer Platelet Rich Plasma (PRP) Injections for patients suffering with Knee Pain.
+Sports injury clinic Pain Physicians NY in Brooklyn, NYC is one of the first practices in New York to offer Platelet Rich Plasma (PRP) Injections and Stem Cell Therapy for patients suffering from Knee Pain.
 We provide effective Anterior Cruciate Ligament injury treatment including advanced rehabilitation therapy and surgery if required.
 Our facility equipped with the most advanced, cutting edge equipment to treat pain.

 Our Brooklyn knee pain specialists are best in the region.

 Anterior Cruciate Ligament Injury

 Unlike the collateral ligaments, LCL (lateral collateral ligament) and MCL (medial collateral ligament), which run on the outside of the knee, cruciate ligaments run inside of the knee.
 Their purpose, however, remains the same, providing support to the knee and making it stable.

 The anterior cruciate ligament, ACL, connects the bottom of the femur (thighbone) to the top of the tibia (shinbone).
 By connecting these two bones, it prevents the tibia from sliding out in front of the femur during the back and forth movements of the lower leg.

 Women are more likely to have Anterior Cruciate Ligament (ACL) injuries than men.
 Various studies on athlete men and women have shown that women tend to land from a jump in such a way that increases the stress on their knee joint, possibly leading to an Anterior Cruciate Ligament (ACL) injury.

 What Are the Causes of ACL Injury?

 Anterior Cruciate Ligament (ACL) injuries are among the most common form of injuries in sport.
 ACL tears account for about 40% of all sport-related injuries.
 Unlike collateral ligament injuries, which are often the result of a direct impact, ACL injuries are often the result of low velocity, contactless deceleration.
 Only contact injuries with a rotational component can be responsible for Anterior Cruciate Ligament (ACL) injuries.

 Some of these contactless actions that may lead to ACL injuries may include landing incorrectly from a jump or stopping and changing direction suddenly.
 These accidents can happen during sports such as basketball, football as well as any other physical activities.

 What Are the Signs and Symptoms of an ACL Injury?